-Students in the E/MC program will receive support services to assist them in their transition from high school to college.
-All E/MC students will take a College Success Strategies Course in 10th grade to develop their academic preparation skills, study skills, and social maturity skills.
-All E/MC students will participate in a Kickoff event in August to get comfortable on the college campus and prepare for beginning their college courses.
-All E/MC students will work with a mentor as they progress through the program.
+Students in the EMC program will receive support services to assist them in their transition from high school to college.
+All EMC students will take a College Success Strategies Course in 10th grade to develop their academic preparation skills, study skills, and social maturity skills.
+All EMC students will participate in a Kickoff event in August to get comfortable on the college campus and prepare for beginning their college courses.
+All EMC students will work with a coach as they progress through the program.

-Students who consider the E/MC must be willing, motivated, and up for the challenge to perform successfully at the college level.
+Students who consider the EMC must be willing, motivated, and up for the challenge to perform successfully at the college level.
 In addition to the college coursework, students must successfully complete all of the requirements of the Michigan Merit Curriculum for their high school diplomas.